Shoulder Dislocation and Recurrent Instability

 Arthroscopic labral repair

-A Latarjet procedure is another type of shoulder stabilisation procedure where a piece of bone (the coracoid process) and it’s attached muscles are shifted to the front of the shoulder socket.
-I do this is an ‘open’ procedure, involving a 5-6cm incision over the front of the shoulder.
-For patients with bone loss or where they participate in tackling sports, this procedure is often recommended as it has a lower risk of re-dislocation.
+A Latarjet procedure is another type of shoulder stabilisation procedure where a piece of bone (the coracoid process) and its attached muscles are shifted to the front of the shoulder socket.
+I do this as an ‘open’ procedure, involving a 5-6cm incision over the front of the shoulder.
+For patients with bone loss or who participate in tackling sports, this procedure is often recommended as it has a lower risk of re-dislocation.

-If you are experiencing a stiff and sore shoulder, make an appointment with Dr Radic to discuss your treatment options.
+If you are experiencing a stiff and sore shoulder, please make an appointment to discuss your treatment options.